-In a medium bowl, whisk flour, baking powder, pudding mix, and salt until well combined.
+In a medium bowl, whisk flour, almond flour, baking powder,and salt until well combined.
 Set aside.

-Alternate adding flour mixture and cream soda, beginning and ending with flour (3 additions of flour and 2 of cream soda).
+Alternate adding flour mixture and milk mixture, beginning and ending with flour (3 additions of flour and 2 of milk).
 Fully incorporating after each addition.

-Bake for about 40mins or until a toothpick inserted into the center comes out clean.
+Bake for approx. 35mins or until a toothpick inserted into the center comes out mostly clean.

 Place one layer of cake on a cake stand or serving plate.
-Top with 2/3 cup of frosting and spread evenly.
-Top with 1-2 Tbsp butterscotch sauce (optional), swirl into frosting.
-Repeat with remaining layers and apply a thin coat of frosting all over the cake.
-Chill for 20mins. ***
+Brush generously with Amaretto Syrup.
+Top with approximately 2/3 cup of buttercream and spread evenly.
+Repeat with remaining layers.

 Frost and smooth the outside with a thin crumb coat.
 Chill for 20mins.
 Frost the top and sides of the cake and pipe dollops on top of desired using an Ateco 867 or Wilton 6B tip.